Russell K. Haight Jr.: Kashmir War

+The United States Department of State is said to have also intervened by threatening to revoke his passport and strip his citizenship.
+This forced him to leave Pakistan on 28 January 1948.

 According to a Soviet writer, I. Andronov, Haight was "actively assisted by several resident agents of the British Intelligence Service and top-flight British representatives in India and Pakistan".

 According to journalist G. K. Reddy, then a PR official in the Azad Kashmir government, Russell K. Haight was "a senior officer of the US Office of Strategic Services (OSS)".
 (Note: The OSS was the intelligence agency of the US during World War II.
 It was the precursor to the modern CIA.)
 He is said to have operated in Azad Kashmir under the code name 'General Tariq'.
 (Note: 'General Tariq' was the code name assigned to the chief commander of all the rebel forces and raiders operating on behalf of Azad Kashmir, as per the Operation Gulmarg plan.
 Both Colonel Akbar Khan and Colonel Sher Khan later used the title while commanding the rebellion.)

 Haight estimated that there were 15,000 tribal fighters in Kashmir, and a similar number on the move ("coming and going on dispersed along the border").
 There were also said to be a fair number of Pakistani officers on leave involved in the war.
 Robert Trumbull narrated:

 Although he insisted that the Kashmir fighting broke out in rebellion against atrocities committed upon Moslems by the Hindu Maharajah’s Dogra troops, Mr Haight characterized the Azad Kashmir Provisional Government ... as 'Pakistan puppets'.
 He also deeply implicated high Pakistan Government officials, notably the Premier of the North-West Frontier Province.

+Indian sources state that Haight's actions in Kashmir, though personal, marked the beginning of American interests in Kashmir.
+They also claim that Haight's war role, along with British officer Major William Brown, was part greater "Anglo-American" interests.
+An Indian communist newspaper had described Haight as an American spy, while he was not.